 Help!
 Southwark Council is trying to compulsory purchase our homes to make way for luxury housing built by Barratt homes.
 The so-called affordable element comprises shared-ownership or affordable rented flats of up to 80% market rent and will be managed by Notting Hill Housing.

-We have got a number of expert witnesses lined up to support our case and have managed to draft a Statement of Case which can be downloaded here, along with our bundle of appendices here, but we don’t yet have any legal representation to marshal our arguments at the forthcoming inquiry.
+We have got a number of expert witnesses lined up to support our case and have managed to draft a Statement of Case and appendices, also our opening submission gives a brief overview of the public interest arguments.

 Welcome to the Aylesbury Leaseholders Action Group.
 We are a group of leaseholders who have got together as a result of Southwark Council’s plans to compulsory purchase our homes in order to make way for the regeneration scheme.